 Guests and visitors

 Guests and visitors are most welcome.
 Come along and sample our meetings.
 You will be invited to participate in Table Topics, but you can decline without any pressure.
-We meet at the Fremantle Bowling Club in Ellen Street, Fremantle from 6 to 7.30 pm with tea, coffee and biscuits afterwards.
-This gives you an opportunity to talk informally with the members and to get further information.
+Since March this year we meet online using Zoom.
+We have help available for new members who don't have current online experience.
+It's straightforward and simple to attend and take part.
 You will find us very friendly and helpful.

 Joining Victoria Quay Toastmasters

 Joining Victoria Quay Toastmasters is simple.
 You fill in an Application Form which only requires contact details.
-You pay the one off Joining Fee of $50 and a six monthly fee of $120.
-You will be given the Communication and Leadership Manual immediately, and the other Manuals will follow in a few weeks time.
+You pay the one off Joining Fee of $40 and a current six monthly fee of $40.
+As soon as you have logged in tdo Toastmasters Internation for the first time who will be able to explore the enormous range of resources available and to begin you jurney along your first Pathway.
 You can choose a member to act as your Mentor and give you help in the early stages.
-As soon as you wish, you will be assigned your first speaking project – the Icebreaker Speech, in which you briefly introduce yourself to the other members.
+As soon as you wish, you will be assigned your first speaking project - the Icebreaker Speech, in which you briefly introduce yourself to the other members.

 Sample Meeting Agenda